uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 #### TASK - Create Example Multiple Choice Questions

 The admin panel lets us view our model data in a visual way, however we havent't created any new data!
-In the admin panel, click "+ Add" next to `MultipleChoiceQuestion` and create an example multiple choice question.
-Similarly, do the same process for `MultipleChoiceOption`, except to create options for the `MultipleChoiceQuestion`.
+In the admin panel, click "+ Add" next to "Multiple choice questions" and create an example multiple choice question.
+Similarly, do the same process for "Multiple choice options", except to create options for the "Multiple choice options".

 **Your task** is to create some example `MultipleChoiceQuestion` and `MultipleChoiceOption` objects in the admin panel.
 This will be important later on as we create our poll application!